Snow (Pamuk novel)

 Snow (Kar) is a novel by Turkish writer Orhan Pamuk.
 It was originally published in Turkish in 2002, followed by an English translation by Maureen Freely that was published in 2004.
-The story encapsulates many of the political and cultural tensions of modern Turkey, including a real suicide epidemic among teenage girls, which took place in the city of Batman.
+The story encapsulates many of the political and cultural tensions of modern Turkey, including a real suicide epidemic among teenage girls, which took place in the city of Kars.

 Plot summary

 Ka is a poet, who returns to Turkey after 12 years of political exile in Germany.
 In the town of Kars, he reunites with a woman named İpek, whom he once had feelings for, whose father runs the hotel he is staying in.
 The snow ("Kar" in Turkish) has been falling as Ka enters the town, and soon all the roads out of town are blocked.
 In a café, Ka and İpek witness the shooting of the local Director of the Institute of Education by a Muslim extremist from out of town.

 Ka visits Muhtar, İpek's ex-husband, who tells him about his experience of finding Islam, and how he got into politics.
 He is the current candidate running with the Islamist Prosperity Party in the municipal elections.
 The police pick up Ka and Muhtar as part of their investigation of the Director's murder.
 Ka is questioned and Muhtar is beaten.

 Though he has suffered from writer's block for a number of years, Ka feels inspired and composes a poem called "Snow", which describes a mystic experience.
 Other poems follow.
 Orhan Pamuk appears in the novel as a friend of Ka who is attempting to locate this collection of poems after Ka's death.
 In his research, he retraces Ka's steps in Frankfurt and Kars, four years after the events of the novel.

 Ka is brought to a secret location to meet with "Blue" (named "Lacivert" in the Turkish original, meaning an indigo or navy shade), a charismatic Islamist with a fearsome reputation as a terrorist who Ka alternatively admires and fears.
 One of Blue's followers, Necip, is a student at the religious high school.
-Necip and his friends ask Ka about his atheism, and Necip's earnestness and good-heartedness endear him to Ka Necip's Islam-influenced science fiction stories inspire more of Ka's poems, one of which he reads out at the National Theatre.
+Necip and his friends ask Ka about his atheism, and Necip's earnestness and good-heartedness endear him to Ka.
+Necip's Islam-influenced science fiction stories inspire more of Ka's poems, one of which he reads out at the National Theatre.

 After his recitation, a play named "My Fatherland or My Headscarf" is acted out by Sunay Zaim, Funda Eser and their troupe of actors.
 When this play angers the Islamists who attend the event in protest, soldiers take the stage and fire into the audience, killing several people including Necip.
 Sunay Zaim launches a coup, declaring martial law.